 A set of coherent actions that are designed to carry out the guiding policy.
 These are steps that are coordinated with one another to work together in accomplishing the guiding policy.”Richard P. Rumelt, Good Strategy Bad Strategy

-A dashboard built upon a complementary building block will not only be strategic in itself but can also be a great tool to manage a strategy.
+A dashboard built upon complementary building blocks will not only be strategic in itself but can also be a great tool to manage a strategy.

-A wrong question, like a wrong diagnosis, can set actions in the wrong direction.
-Searching for the right question, while time consuming, allows a deep comprehension of the the situation.
+A wrong question, like the wrong diagnosis, can set actions in the wrong direction.
+Searching for the right question, while time-consuming, allows a deep comprehension of the situation.

 Rumelt defines this as the overarching approach an organization adopts to address the challenge identified in the diagnosis.
 It reveals and organizes interactions among the many possible actions.

 In terms of dashboard design, this component is analogous to macro metrics that help evaluate the overall performance of the strategy – measures of success.
 So a good strategic dashboard must include metrics for big-picture outcomes like patient survival, cost of care, market share, rate of product development, time to market, etc.

 The core of a good strategy lies in action.
 Similarly, a good strategic dashboard must be actionable.
 This is accomplished by visualizing micro metrics.
 These metrics of micro outcomes are often measures of variation in a process.
 For example, measuring variability in patient cycle time, customer acquisition cost, product costs, etc.

 Micro metrics help establish a connection between an employee’s application of skill to accomplish an action and the guiding policy.

 To be effective, actions must be coherent.
 They must coordinate and build upon one another.
 In addition to being actionable, a good strategic dashboard must then be coherent.
 It must highlight the underlying relationship across all metrics and the business question.